everydaydigital/streamlit-custom-copy-buttons/README.md

 ```

-Now when you click on the “Copy to Clipboard” button in Streamlit, the text_to_copy value (eg “Hello, World!”) will be sent to the copy.html file via the url argument and copied to the the users' clipboard with Javascript.
+Now when you click on the “Copy to Clipboard” button in Streamlit, the text_to_copy value (eg “Hello, World!”) will be sent to the copy.html file via the url argument "?copy=" and copied to the the users' clipboard with Javascript.

 There is also a 2 second transition that changes the button label so the user has some feedback that the function was activated.